About fetal alcohol spectrum disorder (FASD)

-A GP, paediatrician or other child health professional can diagnose fetal alcohol spectrum disorder (FASD) by looking for the signs above and using a special set of criteria.
-This is called the Australian FASD Diagnostic Instrument.
+A paediatrician can diagnose fetal alcohol spectrum disorder (FASD) by looking for the signs above and using a special set of criteria.

 The earlier a child gets a diagnosis of FASD, the earlier the child can get intervention to help him reach his potential.
 If you have any concerns about your child and FASD, it’s a good idea to speak with your GP.

 Support and treatment for fetal alcohol spectrum disorder (FASD)

 There’s no cure for fetal alcohol spectrum disorder (FASD) can’t be cured.
-But children with FASD can get treatment to improve their outcomes and quality of life.
+But children with FASD can get treatment to learn and develop skills and improve their quality of life.

 For example, if a child has difficulties with speech and communication, speech therapy might help.
 If a child has learning and behaviour difficulties at school, there might be options for school disability support.
 Occupational therapy can help children with movement and daily care difficulties.

-When children have FASD, a large team of health professionals usually helps to support the whole family.
+When children have FASD, a team of health professionals usually helps to support the whole family.
 In addition to your GP and paediatrician, this team might include the following:

 - child and family health nurse